Evaluation of the multiple zeta values $\zeta(2,\ldots,2,4,2,\ldots,2)$ and period polynomial relations: Introduction

 As such, since the block filtration is equal to the coradical filtration, it suffices to show that $\mathcal{D}_1\mathcal{H}\subset\mathcal{B}_1\mathcal{H}$.
 This is an immediate consequence of Lemma 3.2 \cite{BrownMTM12}. \end{proof}

 As depth is a subfiltration of the block filtration, it is clear the we should be able to express double zeta values in terms of block degree 2 zeta values, and hence that all block graded relations among them, modulo products, should be determined by relations describing $\bg$, the associated Lie algebra of relations among block graded MZVs.
-However, \autoref{lem:depthsubblock} and \autoref{lem:blockparity} implies that, in block degree two and even weight, block graded relations are genuine relations modulo products.
-Thus, the period polynomial relations, modulo products, should arise as a consequence of the block graded relations introduced in \cite{KeilthyBlock21}.
+However, \autoref{lem:depthsubblock} and \autoref{lem:blockparity} implies that, in block degree two and even weight, relations among multiple zeta values modulo terms of lower block degree are genuine relations modulo products.
+Thus, the period polynomial relations, modulo products, should arise as a consequence of the relations among block graded MZVs introduced in \cite{KeilthyBlock21}.

 And indeed, this seems to be the case.
-The following is a consequence of \autoref{lem:eval:z2242prodmot} , and allows us to show that relations among double zeta values of even weight are determined by the image of a linear map
+The following is a consequence of \autoref{lem:eval:z2242prodmot}, and allows us to show that relations among double zeta values of even weight are encoded by certain explicit polynomials in $\Q[x_1,x_2,x_3]$.

 \begin{cor} Modulo products, the following holds for any $0\leq 2a\leq n$,

 \begin{proof} Letting $n\coloneqq a+b$ in \autoref{lem:eval:z2242prodmot} , we have

 Noting that both $\zl(2a+2,2b+2)$ and